Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-r-basics-and-environment.md

 gene2 <- 5
 ```

-Avoid using names that are already commonly used by R, such as:
+Avoid using names as object names that are already commonly used by R, such as:

 ```text
 c